jenniferchen11/txtLAB/README.md

 # txtLAB
-txtlAB is a natural language processing and data science research at McGill University.
+txtlAB is a natural language processing and data science research labratory at McGill University.
 The Python scripts in this repository were created to conduct text analysis in a comparison between LGBTQ+ fan-fictions and New York Times bestsellers.

 ## Getting Started